DotmanL/Allrange-app/README.md

 # Allrange-app
->An eCommerce app built with react (still in development)
+>An eCommerce app built with react.

 >Web app built with React, Redux for State Mangement.